Download Autodesk CFD | CFD Free Trial | Autodesk Official

 How to buy

-Autodesk® CFD software creates computational fluid dynamics simulations that engineers and analysts use to intelligently predict how liquids and gases will perform.
+Autodesk CFD (Computational Fluid Dynamics) software creates computational fluid dynamics simulations that engineers and analysts use to intelligently predict how liquids and gases will perform.
 With CFD software, you can:

 Enable scripting and automation with APIs.